paulhamsh/Spark-Control-X/README.md

 There are eight configuration 'banks' stored by the pedal

 Long pressing A increases the bank, Long pressing B decreases the bank.
 The banks are numbered 1 to 8.
 A long press of A when the bank is 8 has no effect.
 A long press of B when the bank is 7 has no effect.
+There seem to be two banks for the looper - unsure of what these do.

 The amp recognises various button messages as either: